 Despite his past, Cracker Jack is a joy—pleasant, happy, and full of love.
 He adores snuggling and craves attention.
 He’s a favorite around here, making children smile when he plays dress-up as a dragon.
 Cracker Jack is also the ultimate greeter and troublemaker for new horses that arrive here, giving them a warm (and sometimes cheeky) welcome to the herd.
 His willingness, cheerfulness, and love for his job make him an absolute treasure.
 We’re so grateful to have him with us—he’s truly a wonderful boy.

 Kenya and Tarsin were being rehomed because their owners, Glenn and Mary, were moving to South Africa.
-They had been together for 23 years, and Mary was desperate to find them a home.
-However, because they were both older—Kenya, 26, and Tarsin, 31—no one wanted them.
+They had been together for their entire lives, and Mary was desperate to find them a home.
+However, because they were both older—Kenya, then 25, and Tarsin, 29—no one wanted them.

 At first, we only planned to bring Kenya home, as he was described as the slower of the two, and we only had space for one horse.
 But when we learned that Tarsin was going to be euthanized and Kenya had recently gone blind in one eye, we realized they were inseparable.
 Kenya had always relied on Tarsin, and we knew he would be so much better off with his best friend by his side.
 So, we decided to bring them both home.